 Taking on the Transition: Going from Lab Tech to Lab Manager

 LTS Health offers a management course that is specifically tailored to laboratories.
-The Laboratory Management in Practice course is developed and facilitated by experienced laboratory professionals and was created in response to a growing need for laboratory-relevant management development.
-Feedback on this course has been remarkable; from the course rating of 92% by graduates, to success stories and graduate testimonials from clients and participants.
+The Laboratory Management Online course is developed by experienced laboratory professionals and was created in response to a growing need for laboratory-relevant management development.
+Feedback on this course has been remarkable; from the course rating of 94% by graduates, to success stories and graduate testimonials from clients and participants.

 Why is it often so difficult to develop confident, motivated managers in the laboratory?

 The best technical experts in the laboratory are promoted to managerial roles with the intention to recognise their efforts and ultimately retain them.
 Yet when the expectations of new managers don’t match the reality of the role, these key employees often become despondent.
 A study by Rice University found that junior managers were likely to have unrealistic expectations of management, including fewer deadlines, more money and less work in their new management role – and when a very different reality sets in, it’s no wonder that new laboratory managers feel overwhelmed by the position.

 “We have found that new laboratory managers often ask to step down because it is a more demanding and sometimes unenjoyable job for them,” says Vasu Gounden, Autolab Manager at Lancet Laboratories.
 “We needed to address the challenge of equipping laboratory managers with the right skills – and ensure that we had people in our ranks willing and able to be effective managers.”